Spirent/stc-ansible/README.md

       ParentList:  ref:/project
       CreateCount: 20
       DeviceCount: 50
-      Port: ref:/port[Name=Port 1]
+      Port: ref:/port[@Name='Port 1']
       IfStack: Ipv4If PppIf PppoeIf EthIIIf
       IfCount: '1 1 1 1'
       name: "Device ${item}"
 ```

-Note the `ref:/port[Name=Port 1]`.
-This is a special construct (called a _reference_), which allows the task to reference another object in the data model.
+Note the `ref:/port[@Name='Port 1']`.
+This is a special construct (called a _reference_, which is a subset of the xpath standard), which allows the task to reference another object in the data model.
 If the object does not exist, an exception is raised and the playbook stops.

 ### Create a Few Emulated Devices - Extensive Way